 Advanced Call Controls

-Quality VoIP service should be a given in any UC solution, but many providers now offer a plethora of advanced calling features such as find me, follow me, voicemail to email, virtual assistants, auto attendants and more.
+Quality VoIP service should be a given in any UCaaS solution, but many providers now offer a plethora of advanced calling features such as find me, follow me, voicemail to email, virtual assistants, auto attendants and more.

 As more and more businesses become international, with workers and clients residing all over the globe, video conferencing has been growing in popularity.
 If video conferencing is part of your UC solution, multi-location meetings can happen with ease.